paulmelki/paulmelki.github.io/index.md

 until a simple solution is all that is left to do.
 Not sure how good this strategy is.

 I'm currently a Master 2 student in Statistics & Econometrics at [Toulouse School of Economics](https://www.tse-fr.eu/) where I focus my studies on machine & deep learning, and spatial analysis.
-I'm also an incoming research intern with [Team MOTIVE at the IMS Laboratory](https://www.ims-bordeaux.fr/en/recherche/research/116-signal-and-image-processing/motive/184-MOTIVE) at [Université de Bordeaux](https://www.u-bordeaux.fr/).
-My research will be centered around building robust ensemble methods for convolutional neural networks used in the detection of plant diseases.
+I'm also currently a research intern with [Team MOTIVE at the IMS Laboratory](https://www.ims-bordeaux.fr/en/recherche/research/116-signal-and-image-processing/motive/184-MOTIVE) at [Université de Bordeaux](https://www.u-bordeaux.fr/).
+My research is centered around building robust ensemble methods for convolutional neural networks used in image segmentation and object detection.
 Quite interesting!
 No?
 Well, maybe not for everyone...

 Previous to my arrival in France, I pursued a Bachelor of Science in Computer Science (Software Engineering) at the [University of Balamand](http://www.balamand.edu.lb/home/Pages/default.aspx) in my home country, Lebanon.
 I also pursued